 A student or team may participate in a multi-team tournament where the event counts as one of 18 regular season contests.
-The event format could consist of up to two full 80-minute games (new in 2018-19), or a format in which total allowable playing time for any team is no more than 180 minutes (with a maximum of 30-minute halves).
-UPDATE: During the Fall 2020 season, only four teams are allowed at one tournament site.
+The event format could consist of up to two full 80-minute games, or a format in which total allowable playing time for any team is no more than 180 minutes (with a maximum of 30-minute halves).
+For the "three half" rule, an athlete may participate in no more halves than what is being played by the school's highest team level in the tournament that day.